 Rosalía Rodríguez-Vázquez is a lecturer at the Department of English, French and German (University of Vigo), where she teaches at both graduate and postgraduate level.
 She is also a founder member and co-director of the Language and Cognition Lab (Lang&Co.
 Lab) of the University of Vigo.

-Rosalía graduated in English Language and Literature from the University of Vigo (2001) with the Premio Extraordinario Fin de Carreira (University of Vigo Award, Galician Government Award).
-She also completed a degree in Music (Flute Performance Major) at the Conservatoire of Vigo (2002).
+Rosalía graduated in English Language and Literature from the University of Vigo with the Premio Extraordinario Fin de Carreira (University of Vigo Award, Galician Government Award).
+She also completed a degree in Music (Flute Performance Major) at the Conservatoire of Vigo.

 She studied for an MSc by Research in Linguistics and Music at the University of Edinburgh with a grant awarded by the Fundación Caixa Galicia.
-Her MSc dissertation won the Ailie Donald Postgraduate Prize in 2003.
-That same year, she obtained the Diploma de Estudos Avanzados (DEA) in English Language at the University of Vigo.
+Her MSc dissertation won the Ailie Donald Postgraduate Prize.
+She obtained the Diploma de Estudos Avanzados (DEA) in English Language at the University of Vigo.

-In 2004 she embarked on a PhD at the University of Edinburgh funded by the AHRC and the Xunta de Galicia.
-In the period 2005-2007 she was a member of the Institute for Music in Social and Human Development (IMHSD), where she conducted interdisciplinary research and co-organised the international conference Music, Language and Movement (2007).
+After that, she embarked on a PhD at the University of Edinburgh funded by the AHRC and the Xunta de Galicia.
+During her PhD years, she was a member of the Institute for Music in Social and Human Development (IMHSD), where she conducted interdisciplinary research and co-organised the international conference Music, Language and Movement.

-She obtained a PhD in Phonology and Music (2007) with a dissertation supervised by Prof Heinz Giegerich and Prof Raymond Monelle and entitled From speech to song: an interdisciplinary investigation of rhythm in English and Spanish.
+She obtained a PhD in Phonology and Music with a dissertation supervised by Prof Heinz Giegerich and Prof Raymond Monelle and entitled From speech to song: an interdisciplinary investigation of rhythm in English and Spanish.
 During her PhD period, Rosalía worked as a teaching assistant in the department of Linguistics and English Language at the University of Edinburgh.
-She gained her second doctorate in English Language from the University of Vigo (2007), with a dissertation supervised by Prof Javier Pérez Guerra, for which she obtained the Premio Extraordinario de Doutoramento (Doctoral Award).
+She gained her second doctorate in English Language from the University of Vigo, with a dissertation supervised by Prof Javier Pérez Guerra, for which she obtained the Premio Extraordinario de Doutoramento (Doctoral Award).